clio-app-hacker/clio-data-engine/README.md

-# SimpleOAuth-Clio-Server
+# Clio Data Engine
-A simple OAuth server for clio manage
+A simple OAuth server for populating CLIO developer account with massive amounts of data

+Sample data is generated with Mockaroo.
+Schemas are in ./schemas folder and can be imported back into Mockaroo.

 ## Prerequisites/Tools

-nodeJS and yarn (though npm will work too)
+nodeJS and npm

 you can use either nvm or nodenv (prefered by clio) to set you nodeJS and npm versions

 ```
+MacOS exmaple:

 brew install nodenv
 nodenv -install 10.9.0
 nodenv global 10.9.0